 Typically, I different companies offer a better or worse fit depending on your goals.
 For 1&1 Hosting vs. HostGator – I’d say the following:

-Otherwise, I’d say that 1&1 hosting is a big brand with great prices and lots of features, but really can’t match HostGator in any other category for overall value.
-Check out HostGator’s plans here.
-You can also use the coupon code swampland25 to receive 25% off at signup
+Otherwise, I’d say that 1&1 hosting is a brand with great prices and lots of features, but really can’t match HostGator for overall value and accessibility.
+Get 45% off HostGator’s plans here (coupon included).

 If you are more confused than ever, be sure to check out my Buzzfeed-style hosting quiz to sort the options.